 Once elected, Fellow Benefactors will be admitted as soon as is practicable at a ceremony to which all Fellows shall be invited.
-The ceremony will usually take place in the Chapel and be based on the admission ceremony for Governing Body Fellows.
+The ceremony will usually take place in the Chapel Old SCR or Master's Lodge and be based on the admission ceremony for Governing Body Fellows.
 Following the ceremony, the Fellow Benefactor will be invited to dine with the Fellowship.